 The application also seeks an injunction ordering third-party delivery services to stop charging commissions exceeding 15 percent — as has been achieved elsewhere in Canada and the US.
 The news of the class-action suit follows Montreal Mayor Valérie Plante’s call to the provincial government to temporarily set a limit on these fees in light of coronavirus lockdown measures.

-On Tuesday, Ensemble Montréal, the municipal opposition, said it intended to put forward a motion that would see the Montreal government pressure the Legault government to cap commission fees for app-based delivery services at 15 percent.
+On Tuesday, Ensemble Montréal, the municipal opposition, said it intended to put forward a motion to see the Montreal government pressure the Legault government to cap commission fees for app-based delivery services at 15 percent.
 A press release regarding the motion, which will be debated on January 25, reads, “The curfew imposed by new government measures on top of the existing lockdown will not make life better for Montréal restaurant owners ...
 Their financial peril is escalating as their profit margins melt before their eyes.”

 During an afternoon press event on Monday, Premier François Legault said he would be open to looking into a cap on delivery fees, but it was unclear whether he was referring to the fees charged to restaurants or app customers.
 He also seemed to think that pricing for UberEats was based on demand, which is not the case.
 Ultimately, he said this might not be easy to do.